Install Uptrace

-- Start sending data using OpenTelemetry distro for Uptrace.
+- Start sending data using the OpenTelemetry protocol.

-Docker example can get you started in no time with a single command.
-If you are using Kubernetes, you can also try Uptrace Helm chart.
+- Docker can get you started with a single command.

 ClickHouse

-Uptrace requires ClickHouse database to store telemetry data such as traces, logs, and metrics.
-ClickHouse is an open-source columnar database management system designed for handling large volumes of data and executing complex analytical queries with low latency.
+Uptrace requires a ClickHouse database to store telemetry data such as traces, logs, and metrics.
+ClickHouse is an open-source columnar database management system designed to handle large amounts of data and execute complex analytical queries with low latency.

 database like this: